createcandle/Devices/README.md

 # devices
-All the Candle Arduino code
+All the Candle Arduino code for the Candle privacy friendly smart home project